clemenz5/ImageToAscii/README.md

 # ImageToAscii
-This Program is designed to convert any png or jpg image into a readable text\n feel free to create ascii porn
+This Program is designed to convert any png or jpg image into a readable text. feel free to create ascii porn